• Skip to primary navigation

 butter

-This is then added to the dry mix.
-In the absence of a food processor, I do feel that a pastry blender is essential.
-The pastry blender is a tool made of narrow strips of metal attached to a handle, used to mix by repeatedly cutting down into the butter and flour to chop up the butter and combine it with the dry flour mix.
+2. If you don't have a food processor, the tool you need is a pastry blender.
+This is a tool made of narrow strips of metal attached to a handle.
+When you repeatedly cut down into the butter and flour it will chop up the butter and combine it with the dry flour mix.

 mix with blender